samoylenkodmitry/s-a--m.github.io/_posts/2020-10-05-concurrent_skip_list_set.md

 # But which is better?
 Winner: TreeSet+synchronized!
-However in broad case answer is: "It depends".
+However, in broad case the answer is: "It depends".
-My case consist of only 10 invokations of adding elements and one `toArray()` call.
-It is particulary small number of concurrent events.
+My case consist of only 10 invocations of adding elements and one `toArray()` call.
+It is a tiny number of concurrent events.
-That's why concurrent collection overhead makes visible difference for performance.
+That's why concurrent collection overhead makes a visible difference for performance.